MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-set-up-prepayments.md

 ---
 title: Set Up Prepayments
-description: Learn how to configure Business Central so that you can use prepayments to invoice and collect deposits from customers and remit deposits to suppliers.
+description: Learn how to configure Business Central so that you can use prepayments to invoice and collect deposits from customers and remit deposits to vendors.
 author: edupont04
 ms.topic: conceptual
 ms.search.keyword: prepayment